ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 ### Benchmark

-This section describes the styleguide around the `benchmark.yml` files.
+This section describes the style guide around the `benchmark.yml` files.
 All the above [YAML](manual/developer/04_style_guide:yaml) rules apply.

 #### Benchmark Sections